 Hollywood loves haunted dolls and apparently so do you.
-Both ‘The Conjuring’ and spin-off film ‘Annabelle’ proved a HUGE hit with audiences, focusing on a terrifying child’s doll that caused sleepless nights for so many of us.
+2014′s ‘The Conjuring’ spin-off ‘Annabelle’ proved to be a big hit with audiences, focusing on a terrifying child’s doll that caused sleepless nights for so many of us.

 Though the film is pure Hollywood fiction, there was a real Annabelle doll that really did have its owners convinced it was pure evil.
 And when it comes to haunted dolls, Annabelle is not alone…